busterswt/openstack-networking/One - Neutron Flat Networking.md

   nameserver 8.8.8.8
 ```

-** Pro Tip **
-NOTE: Do not set br-eth0 to auto.
+_TIP: Do not set br-eth0 to auto.
 Due to the order that processes are started at boot, this must be accomplished in rc.local.

-Edit the /etc/rc.local file of each machine and add the following line before the 'exit' statement:
+Instead, edit the /etc/rc.local file of each machine and add the following line before the 'exit' statement:_

 ```
 ifup br-eth0